-IT maintains a traditional Apache web server, www3.amherst.edu, as a platform for some web applications, services, and websites that were not migrated into the Drupal environment.
-Note that using this service requires substantially greater technical skill in comparison with the main Amherst web site.
+IT maintains a traditional Apache Web server as a platform for some Web applications, services, and Web sites that were not migrated into the main College Web site (an easy-to-use Drupal environment).
+Note that using this server requires substantially greater technical skill.

 Features and Benefits

-Web pages on the traditional web server are accessed by mounting a network volume on a local computer, or via accounts on Unix servers that also mount this network volume.
-The Unix servers can be accessed via SFTP clients, which are commonly built-in to web-development software such as Dreamweaver, or by using an SSH client and Unix commands.
+Web pages on the traditional Web server are accessed by mounting a network volume on a local computer using the SMB protocol, by using an SFTP client or SFTP built-in to an application such as Dreamweaver, or by using an SSH client to the Unix servers Romulus or Remus and Unix commands.

 Generally speaking, it’s advisable to edit your web pages on your local computer’s disk or on your U: / Userfiles network volume, test them with a web browser, and then publish the files to the web volume afterward (since they are then immediately visible to the world).